gwcbi/HPC/commandline.md

 Lists the files and directories in the current directory.

 `ls -a`
 Lists the files and directories in the current directory including the hidden (dot) files. `ls -al` will show the files in long form (with their sizes and permissions).
+However, these sizes are only of the directory itself and do not say how big everything in a directory is.
+To see this information, use the command `ls -shR`.

 `pwd`
 Returns the path to the current directory